 - Rookie Red Ranger: He joins the Timerangers as its new recruit.

 Portrayed by: Mika KatsumuraThe female protagonist of the series, she is a 21 year old Police officer from the 30th century.
 Since the police were aware of Don Dornero's plan, she posed as a TPD cadet to stop him.
 She has a grudge against Don Dolnero for sending an assassin who killed her family.
 She practically leads the Timerangers.
 She is initially cold towards Tatsuya, but eventually warms up to him.
 Yuri works as a detective at Tomorrow Research.
-In the series finale, she confesses to Tatsuya that she loves him, but they could not be together due to the large gap in between their timelines, and thus she returned to her own time and found that due to the time change in the 30th century her family was still alive.

 - Anguished Declaration of Love: At the end of the series, Yuuri professes her love to Tatsuya before leaving for her own time.